Harlan Crow: Political activities

 Crow is a member of the founding committee of the Club for Growth and has served on the board of the American Enterprise Institute since 1996.
 He has donated almost $5 million to Republican campaigns and conservative groups.

 Crow donated $500,000 toward publicity campaigns for President George W. Bush's nominees for the Supreme Court.
 In 2009, Crow mounted an unsuccessful multimillion-dollar campaign to block the establishment of a publicly owned convention hotel in Dallas.
-Politico reported, that same year, that Crow had provided $500,000 in seed money to establish the Tea Party-affiliated Liberty Central, founded by Ginni Thomas, the wife of Justice Thomas.
+Politico reported, that same year, Crow had provided $500,000 in seed money to establish the Tea Party-affiliated Liberty Central, founded by Ginni Thomas, the wife of Justice Thomas.
 Crow declined to confirm or deny whether he was the donor in question, telling The New York Times, in February 2011, "I don't disclose what I'm not required to disclose."

 The New Republic reported in 2023 that Crow has been a major donor to the political organization No Labels.

-Harlan Crow also donated to many Conservative Democrats, Including Josh Gottheimer, Henry Cuellar, Kyrsten Sinema, Joe Manchin, Jim Costa, Vicente Gonzalez, Jared Golden, Ed Case, Elissa Slotkin, Dean Phillips, Abigail Spanberger, Susie Lee, Lou Correa, Scott Peters and Josh Harder.
+Harlan Crow has also donated to many Moderate and Conservative Democrats, including Josh Gottheimer, Henry Cuellar, Kyrsten Sinema, Joe Manchin, Jim Costa, Vicente Gonzalez, Jared Golden, Ed Case, Elissa Slotkin, Dean Phillips, Abigail Spanberger, Susie Lee, Lou Correa, Scott Peters, and Josh Harder.